stonepros/stone/doc/install/get-packages.rst

 The use of ``latest`` in the url, means it will figure out which is the last commit that has been built.
 Alternatively, a specific sha1 can be specified.
-For Ubuntu Xenial and the master branch of Ceph, it would look like
+For Ubuntu Xenial and the master branch of Stone, it would look like

 .. prompt:: bash $